- All tokens are scoped to and unique to a MindTouch site

-While Server API Tokens provide a developer with the ability to connect applications and devices to the MindTouch API with unlimited permissions, under some scenarios an unlimited level of access control is inappropriate for a developer.
-Examples include integrations between the MindTouch API and a third-party service, independent of the organization deploying MindTouch.
+While Server API Tokens provide a developer with the ability to connect applications and devices to the MindTouch API with unlimited permissions, under some scenarios this level of access control is inappropriate for a developer.
+Examples include integrations between the MindTouch API and a third-party service, on behalf of the organization deploying MindTouch.
 By implementing OAuth 2.0 authorization flows, OAuth API Tokens allow MindTouch users to authorize which applications or devices can access their MindTouch user identities and allowed operations such as reading and writing content.
 OAuth API Tokens can be safely given to third-party developers, without the concern of handing over MindTouch site administrator access.

 - Authorizing OAuth 2.0 integrations with the MindTouch API

 - Integrate MindTouch users with server applications, IoT devices, bots, or anything that can communicate over HTTPS using an industry-standard authorization framework .

 - Pages: 2

 - Impersonation Auth Token - A legacy token that was used in a deprecated custom Single Sign-On flow

 - Site API Key - A legacy token that elevated MindTouch API access permissions